 "Acquisitions and divestitures."
-This adjustment removes (a) the pain or loss recognized on sale of divested brands and certain assets. (b) any non-recurring effects related to our acquisitions and divestitures (e.g., transaction, transition, and integration costs). (c) the effects of operating activity related to acquired and divested brands for periods not comparable year over year (non-comparable periods), and (d) fair value changes to contingent consideration liabilities.
+This adjustment removes (a) the gain or loss recognized on sale of divested brands and certain assets, (b) any non-recurring effects related to our acquisitions and divestitures (e.g., transaction, transition, and integration costs), (c) the effects of operating activity related to acquired and divested brands for periods not comparable year over year (non-comparable periods), and (d) fair value changes to contingent consideration liabilities.
 Excluding non-comparable periods allows us to include the effects of acquired and divested brands only to the extent that results are comparable year over year.

-During fiscal 2023, we acquired Gin Mare Brand, S.L.U. and Mareliquid Vantquard, S.L.U., which owned the Gin Mare brand (Gin Mare).
+During fiscal 2023, we acquired Gin Mare Brand, S.L.U. and Mareliquid Vantguard, S.L.U., which owned the Gin Mare brand (Gin Mare).
 This adjustment removes the fair value adjustments to Gin Mare's earn-out contingent consideration liability that is payable in cash no earlier than July 2024 and no later than July 2027.

 During fiscal 2024, we sold our Finlandia vodka business, which resulted in a pre-tax gain of \$92 million, and entered into a related transition services agreement (TSA) for this business.
-This adjustment removes the (a) transaction costs related to the divestiture. (b) operating activity for the non-comparable period, which is activity in the first and second quarters of fiscal 2024, and (c) net sales, cost of sales, and operating expenses recognized pursuant to the TSA related to distribution services in certain markets,
+This adjustment removes the (a) transaction costs related to the divestiture, (b) the gain on sale of the Finlandia vodka business, (c) operating activity for the non-comparable period, which is activity in the first and second quarters of fiscal 2024, and (d) net sales, cost of sales, and operating expenses recognized pursuant to the TSA related to distribution services in certain markets.

 During fiscal 2024, we sold the Sonoma-Cutrer wine business in exchange for an ownership percentage of 21.4% in The Duckhorn Portfolio Inc. (Duckhorn) along with \$50 million cash and entered into a related TSA for this business.
 This transaction resulted in a pre-tax gain of \$175 million.
-This adjustment removes the (a) transaction costs related to the divestiture. (b) operating activity for the non-comparable period, which is activity in the first and second guarters of fiscal 2024, and (c) net sales, cost of sales, cost of sales. recognized pursuant to the TSA related to distribution services in certain markets.
+This adjustment removes the (a) transaction costs related to the divestiture, (b) operating activity for the non-comparable period, which is activity in the first, second, and third quarters of fiscal 2024, and (c) net sales, cost of sales, and operating expenses recognized pursuant to the TSA related to distribution services in certain markets.